sigp/lighthouse/book/src/advanced_database.md

   _a lot_ of space.
 It's even possible to push beyond that with `--hierarchy-exponents 0` which would store a full state every single slot (NOT RECOMMENDED).
 - **Less diff layers are not necessarily faster**.
 One might expect that the fewer diff layers there are, the less work Lighthouse would have to do to reconstruct any particular state.
-In practise this seems to be offset by the increased size of diffs in each layer making the diffs take longer to apply.
+In practice this seems to be offset by the increased size of diffs in each layer making the diffs take longer to apply.
 We observed no significant performance benefit from `--hierarchy-exponents 5,7,11`, and a substantial increase in space consumed.